 No matter how much we all enjoy our respective jobs, a happy and settled retirement is something that we all crave.
 When you plan and prepare for your retirement properly, it can be absolutely fantastic and all of your dreams become reality.
 However, if you fail to plan properly, you can soon run into financial trouble and your retirement can be nothing like you thought it would be.
 There’s no need to panic though and help is at hand.
 In this post, we look at essential tips for planning your retirement so you can stay on track.

 Going back a decade or so, the vast majority of people simply retired at the state pension age of 65.
 However, this is no longer the case for two reasons.
 Firstly, the state retirement age is changing as people are living for longer.
 Secondly, and as a knock on effect from this, people simply do not have the savings required to retire at this age and many people will have to work into their late 70s.
 That’s a difference of over a decade’s worth of work!

 Resultantly, you need to sit and do your sums.
 Work out your contribution to your pensions pot (you should be able to see this on your wage slip) and calculate how much you’ll have saved by the age of 65.
 You’ll also need to work out whether you’re looking for a “gold standard pension” (where your pension income equates to around 2/3rds of your pre-retirement level) or a “silver standard pension” (where your pension income equates to around half of your pre-retirement level).
+You can even try crazy vegas casino to help yourself out through this time.
 This should give you an idea of how long you need to save for before you can retire.